favor lost, favor regained—in spite of himself

-And what about my prophetic dreams that I know God spoke to me?
+And what about those prophetic dreams God clearly spoke to me?

 I’ve waited long enough . . . time to take action.

-Joseph’s faith was sure.
+Joseph’s faith is sure.
 God existed.
 God speaks to His people.
 God can do the impossible.
 God gives flashes of light to reveal our steps along the way.

 Trust is faith in action.
-It would take his soul-body matrix working in tandem, listening and daring to believe upwardly . . . maintaining a firm standing, going beyond what the physical eye and natural mind could perceive.
+It would take his soul-body dynamics to move and work in tandem, listening and daring to believe upwardly . . . maintaining a firm standing, going beyond what the physical eye and natural mind could perceive.